greenzorro/victor42.eth/content/post-en/折腾与思考/AI落地趣事一则.md

 categories: 折腾与思考-Geek
 tags: ["AI", "Career", "Design", "Technology"]
 date: 2026-04-03 09:42:00
-description: A glimpse into the absurdities of the current AI gold rush
+description: A workplace satire on AI hype: how a zero-cost Python batch-export tool was repackaged as an AI bot and sold internally as digital transformation.
 image: https://cdn.victor42.work/posts/2026-04/5c4ba548b31db35137c4d2b685767ba3.webp
 title: A funny story about AI implementation
 url: /post-en/the-great-ai-ification
 translationKey: the-great-ai-ification
 ---

+A glimpse into the absurdities of the current AI gold rush

 The company churns out a ton of fixed-template images daily: course covers, promo banners, printed signs, desk nameplates, arm stickers, you name it.
 It mostly boils down to swapping out text and picking a background from a preset pool based on the category.